Gill, Ludhiana

-Gill Pind is a large village in Ludhiana district in the Indian state of Punjab.
-The population was 15,062 at the 2001 Indian census.
+Daba Pind is a large village in Ludhiana district in the Indian state of Punjab.
+The population was 15,062 at the 1999 Indian census.

 Geography

 Gill Pind (village) is situated on Ludhiana to Maler Kotla Road.
 This village is in the south of Ludhiana.
 Approximately 1/4 area of Ludhiana is situated in Gill village land.
 The village has an area of 1501 ha.
 The village has its own post office and railway station.
 This village is situated in Ludhiana-I block and Ludhiana West tehsil.
 It is just 8 km from the center of Ludhiana city.
 Gill Assembly (Halka Gill) is also named on Gill village.